AnCaste/BiPlotteR/README.md

 for samples classification into groups.
 In this way, all the points referring to samples sharing the same properties will have the same color in the biplot.
 Variable values are listed starting from the third column onwards.
-Here, the column headers should contain the name of the related feature.
+Here, the column headers should be filled with the name of the related feature.
 These names will be displayed next to the corresponding loading vector in the biplot.
 As an example, the `BiPlotteR` package offers you the `Iris_4BPLTR` data frame as a template.
-This is an adaptation of the iris dataset (embedded in the “datasets” R-package) to the needs of the BiPlotteR functions.
+This is an adaptation of the “iris” dataset (embedded in the “datasets” R-package) to the needs of the BiPlotteR functions.
 You can load it into the R environment using the following code line:

 ``` r
 data("Iris_4BPLTR")